JPSvdW/Machine_Learning_Engineer_with_Microsoft_Azure_Nanodegree_Project_2/README.md

 ![image](https://user-images.githubusercontent.com/77330289/147071411-94b89b6f-d328-42ef-b7fd-91ff12fbbb02.png)

 The output shows that the HTTP requests was executed successfully and also provides the prediction output from the model endpoint.
-Some more performace metrics like test time, number of successful requests, number of failed requests, total data transfered and received, metrics on connection times and percentage of requests served within a certain time.
+Some more performace metrics like test time, number of successful requests, number of failed requests, total data transfered and received, metrics on connection times and percentage of requests served within a certain time was included in the response.

 The full response is included as comments in the benchmark.sh file for further investigation.